mikkel32/AutoParry/README.md

 | `parryRemoteTimeout` | `number` | `10` | Upper bound for finding the parry remote |
 | `ballsFolderTimeout` | `number` | `5` | Upper bound for finding the balls folder |
 | `verificationRetryInterval` | `number` | `0` | Delay between verification polls |

+**Anti-curve tuning.** AutoParry watches the filtered curvature (`κ`), curvature rate, radial acceleration, and jerk overflow reported by Blade Ball projectiles.
+When those values approach the configured physics limits AutoParry injects more lead time and expands the hold radius.
+Tweak `curvatureLeadScale` to control the maximum extra response time (set it to `0` to disable the behaviour) and adjust `curvatureHoldBoost` to decide how much of that extra distance should remain available while holding the parry key.

 Call `resetConfig()` to restore defaults at runtime.